Consultancy

 Energy Economics

-This course introduces some of the key concepts and terms of reference within the field of energy economics and it then focuses, in particular, on the hydrocarbon-rich Arabian Gulf states.
+This course introduces some of the key concepts and terms of reference within the field of energy economics and it then focuses, in particular, on the oil-rich Arabian Gulf countries.